vercel/nextjs-subscription-payments/README.md

 ### Create product and pricing information

 For Stripe to automatically bill your users for recurring payments, you need to create your product and pricing information in the [Stripe Dashboard](https://dashboard.stripe.com/test/products).
-When you create or update your product and price information, the changes are automatically synced with your Supabase database, as long as you've selected "Set up webhooks" during the Vercel deployment.
+When you create or update your product and price information, the changes are automatically synced with your Supabase database.

 Stripe Checkout currently supports pricing plans that bill a predefined amount at a specific interval.
 More complex plans (e.g. different pricing tiers or seats) are not yet supported.